 Step 4 - That's it; your system will automatically find the latest available display drivers.

 Restart the PC and check if the step code video TDR failure is fixed or not.

 If you're using a third-party graphics card like Nvidia, the built-in Intel graphics card can also cause the error.
 If that's the case, we recommend disabling the Inter Graphics driver and using the Nvidia graphics card as your primary driver.

 Step 1 - Go to Device Manager by pressing "Windows+X".

 Step 2 - Expand the display driver option and right-click "Intel HD Graphics XXXX".
 Tap "Disable Device" to disable the driver.

 That's it; you won't have to worry about the Blue Screen of Death anymore.

-If you’ve been frequently encountering the stop code video TDR failure, it is quite possible that you’ve lost several unsaved files during the crash.
-Fortunately, there’s a method to recover these lost files.
+If you've been frequently encountering the stop code video TDR failure, you may have lost several unsaved files during the crash.
+Fortunately, there's a method to recover these lost files.